 Cloth Diapers vs. Disposable Diapers.

-This is where Carl nearly crapped himself by volunteering for 433 loads of laundry.
+This is where my husband nearly crapped himself by volunteering for 433 loads of laundry.

 Cut the crap: Cloth diaper your kid and save $1,799 (77%) over disposables.

 Bottom Line: Stop hugging your Huggies — making the switch from disposable to cloth diapers could save your family a stunning $1,799.09 (or 77%) on diapering a single child.

 Diaper a second child in the same cloth diapers and you’ll save an additional $2,024.09 since you’ll reuse and wash your stash, thus avoiding disposables altogether.

 This post may be about saving money with cloth, but there’s an environmental impact to keeping disposable diapers out of the landfill.
 A few diaper facts to consider:

 - In 2010, disposable diapers accounted for 3.7 million tons (2.3% total) of municipal waste.